akolundzic/soab-app/README.md

 -Login: can login but also log out at the exit point
 -Logout: can log out
--Create event: as an user I can add events to the event's list -Edit event** as an user I can edit the events
+-Create event: as an user I can add events to the event's list -Edit event: as an user I can edit the events
 -Delete event as an user I can delete my own created event -View Events as an user I can see the events as a list showing the events ascending date order -Filter event as a user I can filter the events according to the day or district and chose the location